 - Workstations and equipment in use are two metres/six feet apart, or equipped with barriers/dividers that are adequate in height to ensure the protection between clients and staff.

 - Alcohol-based hand sanitizer (ABHR) with a minimum of 60% alcohol concentration is available at each workstation, and staff and clients are encouraged to use it frequently.

 - Workstations have their own products and tools and are not shared between staff.

-- Clients and visitors are screened before they arrive for their appointment either by phone, through a mobile app, or at the door.
+- Employees, clients and visitors are screened with an appropriate screening tool before they arrive at the facility either by phone, through a mobile app, or at the door.